Tips On Care And Growing Duranta Erecta

 Duranta erecta ‘Sapphire Showers’

-The plant is native to Mexico, South America, the Caribbean, parts of Central America, and southern parts of the United States.
+The plant is native to Mexico, Brazil, Florida, South America, the West Indies, the Caribbean, parts of Central America, and southern parts of the United States.

-However, it is widely cultivated in tropical and subtropical gardens, all over the world, for ornamental purposes and has also been naturalized in many areas.
+However, it is widely cultivated in tropical areas and subtropical gardens worldwide for ornamental purposes and has also been naturalized in many areas.

 In China, Australia, South Africa, and many Pacific Islands, duranta erecta is considered an invasive plant.